 - Has the highest maximum resistance setting

-- Strap is not as water resistant as others
+- The strap is not as water resistant as others

 - Only comes in a single size